bjrnwnklr/cheatsheets/linux_bash_docker.md

 ## Linux

 - Cheat sheet for common Linux commands
-- Cheat sheet for vim
+- Cheat sheet for vim DONE
-- Config for vim
+- Config for vim DONE
 - Dotfiles - find a good repository
-- Dotfiles - how to synch using git
+- Dotfiles - how to synch using git DONE

 ## Bash